wallcloud12/NEXRAD-Retreive/README.md

 # NEXRAD-Retreive
 ## Description
 A program that retrieves archived NEXRAD data from NCEI’s AWS bucket.
 Currently the program is only able to download one day of data at a time.
-(00UTC - 00UTC)
+(00 UTC - 00 UTC)

 ## Instructions
 1. Run code with a python interpreter